Trump declines to say whether he will accept November election results

 Later in the interview, pressed on whether he will accept the results of the November election, Trump again declined to say.

 “I have to see,” he said.
-“Look, you – I have to see.
+“Look, you — have to see.
 No, I’m not going to just say ‘yes.’
 I’m not going to say ‘no.’ And I didn’t last time, either.”

 During the final presidential debate of the 2016 campaign — which was moderated by Wallace — Trump similarly suggested that he might consider the November election results illegitimate because the process is rigged.